richardshuai/atomworks-caliby/docs/contributor_guide.rst

    - Example: ``git commit -m "docs: add contributing guidelines"``
 5. Open a pull request to ``staging`` and describe your changes.
 6. Wait for review and merge your changes.

-For more details, see the README or contact the maintainers.